Starsky & Hutch x2note

 - In the 1999 made for TV adaptation of Annie, Andrea McArdle, the star of the original Broadway play, has a cameo as a theatrical ingenue during a musical number.

-- The 2003 version of Freaky Friday has Marc McClure reprise his role as Boris, Jodie Foster's love interest in the original movie, who had apparently become a mailman during the decades that passed.
+- Freaky Friday (2003) has Marc McClure reprise his role as Boris, Jodie Foster's love interest in the original movie, who had apparently become a mailman during the decades that passed.

-- Not a movie remake, but a Studio Remake: the Hammer Horror studio that made horror films through the late 50's to early 70's came back into business in 2011, and were quick to cast 90 year old surviving Horror allumni Christopher Lee in a supporting role in The Resident.
+- Not a movie remake, but a studio remake: the Hammer Horror studio that made horror films through the late 50's to early 70's came back into business in 2011, and were quick to cast 90 year old Christopher Lee, Hammer's most prominent alumnus, in a supporting role in The Resident.

 - The 2011 version of Fright Night has a cameo from Chris Sarandon, who starred in the original 1985 film.